 The link between generation from specific sources and supply to individual customers is inherently indirect.
 But it goes further than that, the quantities of Renewables electricity generated vary with time, and those variations are not matched to when a supplier’s customers use electricity.

 So whatever type of 100% renewables tariff you are on you are supplied with electricity from the Brown and Green mix that’s in the grid at the time you use it.
-REGO certificates (be they from the supplier’s own generation, direct contracts or trading) ensure that for every unit of electricity you use a unit of renewables electricity has gone into the grid, but in none of these cases is it anything other than an accounting exercise.
+REGO certificates (from the supplier’s own generation, direct contracts or trading) ensure that for every unit of electricity you use a unit of renewables electricity has gone into the grid, but in none of these cases is it anything other than an accounting exercise.

 To portray suppliers who have their own Renewables generation or direct contracts as truly green while those who purchase REGOs as merely greenwashing is, in our view, not looking at the whole picture.